uzaydalyan/A-Neural-System/ReadMe.txt

-This is my 3rd Object Oriented Programming homework.
+This is my 3rd Object-Oriented Programming homework.

 Desired program is explained in HW3.pdf.